khofstadter/khofstadter.com/index.md

 - Working on Prof Mariana López's [Enhancing Audio Description II](https://enhancingaudiodescription.com/) project as a postdoc at the University of York.
 - Preparing a new syllabus for the [Navigating the Digital World](https://github.com/khofstadter/CS220AU) module as part-time lecturer at the University of Essex and running audio recording and editing workshops.
 - Developing a personalized zettlekasten method in Visual Studio Code using [Foam](https://foambubble.github.io/foam/) while considering the analogue method of Niklas Luhman (and Scott Scheper).
-- Redesigning this website so that it can not only archive my past work but also serve as a vehicle for disseminating my new ideas linked to TEA with a particular focus on meditation and personal knowledge management.
+- Redesigning this website so that it can not only archive my past work but also serve as a vehicle for disseminating new ideas.

 <br>